austenrainer/stoic/docs/iccc2024workshop.md

 | Close |
 | Note: there may be the opportunity to organise a spontaneous celebration/performance of some or all of the outputs at the end of the workshop |

+## Indicative format of submissions

+- When participants register for the workshop, they will be asked to indicate what kind of creative output/s they would like to produce, e.g., written output, musical output.
+This is to help us more effectively organise the workshop.
+- Participants are not required to bring any pre-prepared work to the workshop.
+- Participants are required to bring any resources they might want to use in the workshop, e.g., a laptop to give access to ChatGPT, or to a server running some AI.
+- Participants considering musical outputs are asked to bring headphones.